NaveenKumar9717/Images-Enhancement-Using-Fuzzification/README.md

-# Fuzzy Color Image Enhancement - Fuzzy Logic Course - ITE 5th Year
+# Fuzzy Color Image Enhancement - Fuzzy Logic
 - This code is an implementation for a color image enhancement algorithm that mentioned in: https://www.researchgate.net/publication/237202014_Color_Image_Enhancement_Using_the_Support_Fuzzification_in_the_Framework_of_the_Logarithmic_Model
 ## Abstract